Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 ## 🚩 Dumping the NTDS.dit

 ### What is NTDS.dit?
-An extremely critical and highly sensitive database used to store AD data within Active Director / Domain Controllers:
+An extremely critical and highly sensitive database used to store AD data within Active Directory / Domain Controllers:
 * user information
 * gorup information
 * security dscriptors
 * password hashes

 Using a **known domain admin account** we could use secretsdump and its switch of **-just-dc-ntlm** to dump out the DCs NTDS file.
-A successful Domain dump will contain a range of information from: SAM, credentials, domains, krbtgt, hashes, local account users, pc logins, other accounts that may of been created from the ipv6 relay attack.
+A successful Domain dump will contain a range of information from: SAM, credentials, domains, krbtgt, hashes, local account users, pc logins, and other accounts that may of been created from ipv6 / relayx mitm6 relay attack.

 impacket-secretsdump / secretsdump 'impacket-secretsdump MARVEL.local/pparker:'Password1'@192.168. continue here